Mott 32

 Mott 32 is a Cantonese restaurant owned by Maximal Concepts.
 As of 2024, Mott 32 has eight locations, including Hong Kong, Las Vegas, Vancouver, Bangkok, Singapore, Seoul, Dubai and Cebu.

 History

 The first Mott 32 opened in Hong Kong in 2014.
 The name comes from the address 32 Mott Street in New York City, the location of the first Chinese grocery store which opened in 1891.
 In 2017, Mott 32 opened its first North American location at the Paradox Hotel in Vancouver.
 In January 2019, Mott 32 opened its Las Vegas restaurant at The Palazzo, at The Venetian with "a menu that pulls from Cantonese, Szechuan, and Beijing cuisines, and incorporates the restaurant's signature dishes."
 Vogue listed it as 2019's most anticipated restaurant opening in that city.
 Mott 32 has also added restaurants in Singapore and Bangkok.
 In 2022, Mott 32 expanded to Cebu, with a restaurant in Nustar Resort & Casino.
+Mott 32 also opening its Seoul location that same year.
 And in 2023, Mott 32 opened its first restaurant in the UAE, in Dubai.